 We ensure quality in a range of ways, including:

-- Customer satisfaction questionnaires for doctors, patients and staff
+- Customer satisfaction questionnaires for doctors, patients and staff.

-- Collaboration with all members of the multi-disciplinary team
+- Collaboration with all members of the multidisciplinary team.

-- Review of all incidents to minimise risks
+- Reviewing all incidents to minimise risks.

-- Benchmarking with our peer organisations
+- Benchmarking with our peer organisations.

-- Trending and review of data
+- Trending and reviewing data.

-- Community/consumer involvement
+- Community/consumer involvement.

 Accreditation